De Rham-Betti classes with coefficients: De Rham--Betti classes on abelian varieties

 defines a morphism in $\mathcal{AB}$ whose de\,Rham--Betti realization is $(f_{\dR}, f_{\B})$. \end{proof}

-\begin{rmk} Theorem \ref{T:dRB1A} is stated in \cite[\S 7.5.3]{AndreBook} and established as a consequence of a weaker form of W\"ustholz' analytic subgroup theorem.
+\begin{rmk} Theorem \ref{T:dRB1A} is stated in \cite[\S 7.5.3]{AndreBook} and established as a consequence of a weaker form of W\"ustholz's analytic subgroup theorem.
 Bost \cite[Thm.~5.1 \&~5.3]{Bost} also provides a proof of the full faithfulness based on the older transcendence theorems of Schneider and Lang.
-However, in the next subsection we will need the full power of the analytic subgroup theorem in the version of Proposition \ref{subgroupmotives} to prove an analog of Theorem \ref{T:dRB1A} with $\overline \Q$--coefficients. \end{rmk}
+However, in the next subsection we will need the stronger version of the analytic subgroup theorem as formulated in Proposition \ref{subgroupmotives} to prove an analog of Theorem \ref{T:dRB1A} with $\overline \Q$--coefficients. \end{rmk}

 An easy consequence of Theorem~\ref{T:dRB1A} is the following\,: